Clubs & Organizations

 The club also assists the wider community: The Center for Food Action in Mahwah; Center for Hope & Safety in Rochelle Park; Eva’s Village in Paterson; Oasis in Paterson; Ramapo-Bergen Animal Refuge in Oakland; Rebuilding Together in Ridgewood; West Bergen Mental Healthcare in Ridgewood; and YCS Holley Center in Hackensack (to name just a few).

-Membership is open to all women who reside in Allendale and the surrounding towns.
 Meetings are held on the second Wednesday of each month at 7:30 p.m. at the Allendale Borough Hall from September to June.
-For more information, please visit our website.
+For more information, please visit our website https://allendalewomensclub.org

 Democratic Club of Allendale